NxPKG/khulnasoft-docs/content/images/image-resizing/control-origin-access.md

 ## Authenticated origin

-Cloudflare Image Resizing caches resized images to aid performance.
+Khulnasoft Image Resizing caches resized images to aid performance.
 Images stored with restricted access are generally not recommended for resizing because sharing images customized for individual visitors is unsafe.
-However, in cases where the customer agrees to store such images in public cache, Cloudflare supports resizing images through Workers.
-At the moment, this is supported on authenticated AWS, Azure, Google Cloud, SecureAuth origins and origins behind Cloudflare Access.
+However, in cases where the customer agrees to store such images in public cache, Khulnasoft supports resizing images through Workers.
+At the moment, this is supported on authenticated AWS, Azure, Google Cloud, SecureAuth origins and origins behind Khulnasoft Access.

 ```js
 ---